gaalcaras/typit-learn/README.md

   want, type <kbd>\<leader>q</kbd> again.
 Done!
 All your typos (and their respective fixes) have been recorded.
 + **Undo abbreviation expansion**: you can use the regular vim undo commands to undo a fix if you want to.
+Can be disabled with `g:tplearn_undo`.
 + **Maintain a list of typos**: typit-learn will let you know if you risk erasing an existing abbreviation, or using a fix that's already known as a typo.
++ **Spellchecking**: typit-learn can check whether the typos you're trying to fix are actually valid words in your dictionary.
+Especially useful if a word is a typo in one language but is correct in another that you're less familiar with.
+Off by default, you can turn it on with `let g:tplearn_spellcheck = 1`.
 + **Fix all typos at once**: after you record a new typo, typit-learn will automatically fix any other occurrence of that typo in the current buffer.